-Syria-bound Russian military jet crashes with 91 onboard
+Syria-Bound Russian Military Jet Crashes with 91 Onboard

 A Russian military plane crashed Sunday in the Black Sea as it made its way to Syria with 91 people onboard, including musicians heading to celebrate the New Year with troops.
-File picture shows a Russian Tupolev Tu-154 , similar to one that has been found in the Black Sea after going missing from radar with 91 aboard, flying alongside Su-34 bombers AFP/STR MOSCOW: A Russian military plane crashed Sunday in the Black Sea as it made its way to Syria with 91 people onboard, including musicians heading to celebrate the New Year with troops.
+Local news agencies, citing the defence ministry, said the Tu-154 plane had crashed shortly after taking off from the southern city of Adler, south of the Black Sea resort city of Sochi, at 5:40 am local time .

 Discussions